vigneshwar-lokoji/MCOA-Agent/README.md

 ## License

-This project was developed as an academic data science capstone demonstration.
+This project was developed as an academic project.
 All data used (Meridian Analytics Inc. financials) is entirely fictional and generated for evaluation purposes.